The Australian Sports Commission offices are located on the AIS Campus.

 If you have a complaint about a sport or sports organisation, refer to the Complaints concerning a sport page for options.

 The ASC's print and electronic resources, including the ASC website, are subject to copyright.
 Please refer to the ASC policy on copyright.
-If you wish to seek permission to reproduce any of the ASC's copyright material or link to the ASC website please complete and submit the following form.
+If you wish to seek permission to reproduce any of the ASC's copyright material please complete and submit the following form.

 Events, Sports Camps and Facilities Bookings